ansys/grantami-bomanalytics/README.rst

    pip install ansys-grantami-bomanalytics

-Alternatively, clone and install thie package with this code:
+Alternatively, clone and install this package with this code:

 .. code::